Skip to content

 What Do You Do if the Water Depth is Too Deep?

-Should you find your water depth measures more than 15,” or you already have in-pool furniture that is floating or not working as intended, there are risers you can purchase to correct any issues.
-In-pool furniture risers can be attached to your lounger to get the perfect lift and solve any floating issues.
+Don't worry!
+Should you find your water depth measures more than 15,” or you already have in-pool furniture that is floating or not working as intended, here are some options:

 Once you know your pool ledge’s water depth, the fun really begins!
 Shopping for your perfect in-pool lounge chairs and accessories.
-Should you ever need any assistance or recommendations, reach out to the professionals at Boxhill for a consultation
+Should you ever need any assistance or recommendations, reach out to the professionals at Boxhill for a consultation.

-Next article How to Clean Your In-Pool Furniture
+Next Article How to Clean Your In-Pool Furniture